 Major merchants are now actively trading US Better Cotton, and many major North American suppliers and manufacturers are joining BCI in response to strong demand from BCI Retailer and Brand Members.
 A listing of North American BCI Members can be found here.

 Most US Better Cotton farms participate as part of an assurance group, in which a group manager—typically from a coop, merchant, gin, or grower association—provides farm-level support, gathers data, conducts farm visits, and coordinates independent 3rd party verification.
 This approach ensures the integrity of the Better Cotton Standard System while accounting for the country’s advanced growing practices and strong regulations.
-For more information, contact USA Country Manager, Scott Exo.
+For more information please contact the US office.

 Despite many advances over the years, American cotton farmers still face sustainability challenges.
 In many parts of the US Cotton Belt, farmers are struggling to manage weeds that have developed resistance to common herbicides, making it necessary to use different materials and/or herbicide rotations to mitigate resistance.
 California, known for its long-staple varieties, has experienced a multi-year drought, making irrigation water both scarce and costly.
 In other regions, like West Texas, water tables are falling, compelling farmers to invest in more efficient irrigation methods, or transition to less water-intensive crops.
 Some Better Cotton farmers are installing drip irrigation, which can reduce irrigation water needs by up to 50%.